jimmychimmyy/AndrewNg-ML/README.md

-This is a collection of the programming assignments from Andrew Kang's ML course.
+This is a collection of the programming assignments from Andrew Ng's ML course.